This page last revised:

 printed, scanned, put through OCR and reproduced.
 It will take some tweaking.

 Without a printer, a person can take a screenshot.
-If they only have a paper
+A viewer can take a picture

 copy, they can make a photocopy, or, if need be, they can take out a paper and